 Before we begin let us question ourselves, “What kind of idea is great/revolutionary for entrepreneurs?”
 Despite having a good idea, entrepreneurs fail to reap benefits out of it.
-Just because the idea looks great to you, those ideas simply may not have a market and commercial value; as that may not fit the market requirement and the customers’ need.
+Just because the idea looks great to you, those ideas simply may not have a market and commercial value; as that may not fit the market requirement and the customers’ needs.
 Most of the entrepreneurs struggle in generating and designing the idea that caters to the interest of the market.
 These ideas should create a fortune for the entrepreneur and explore the hidden market opportunities.

 Time and again, countless problems arise within a company.
 From initial establishment to scaling phase, every stage of a company is pampered with problems.
 Bootstrapping may be a worthy start for some, but for most, financing remains a behemoth challenge.
-Along with financial management, an ideal entrepreneur needs to deal with issues such as company management, customer relationship handling, internal conflicts, legal issues and profitability concerns, to name only the few.
+Along with financial management, an ideal entrepreneur needs to deal with issues such as company management, customer relationship handling, internal conflicts, legal issues, and profitability concerns, to name only a few.
 Inadequate and inapt handling of these major issues could well lead to stress, for the entrepreneur which in all, creates a suffering platform for the enterprise.

-At the other end of the entrepreneurship spectrum, entrepreneurs are the long standing players of the ‘risk-game’.
+At the other end of the entrepreneurship spectrum, entrepreneurs are the long-standing players of the ‘risk-game’.
 You cannot guarantee the success of your enterprise without taking on risks.
 According to several studies, most start-ups are likely to never make it big at this fierce yet fragile market.
-According to research by Shikhar Ghosh, lecturer at Harvard Business School, “Very few companies achieve their initial projections,” he further quotes that “Failure is the norm.”
+According to research by Shikhar Ghosh, a lecturer at Harvard Business School, “Very few companies achieve their initial projections,” he further quotes that “Failure is the norm.”
 This fear of failure, adds to the stress level of most entrepreneurs.

 Then again there are even more tricky challenges besides failure and financing.
-There could well be sleepless nights for entrepreneurs thinking about the currently underlying problems in the company or planning for the strategy to counter their competitors.
-The requirement of continual focus at the entrepreneurial journey sometimes takes away their social life.
+There could well be sleepless nights for entrepreneurs thinking about the current underlying problems in the company or planning for the strategy to counter their competitors.
+The requirement of continual focus on the entrepreneurial journey sometimes takes away their social life.
 Quality time with family and friends would be hard to manage which ultimately could introduce disruption in the working mindset due to work-life imbalance.
 These are strong reasons why entrepreneurs are prone to depression and anxiety.

-Author: Roshani Chand
+Contributor: Roshani Chand

-Clock b Business Innovations
+Edited by Clock b Business Innovations